 The Bible predicts a number of earth-shattering events prior to the return of Christ—the time spoken of in the Bible as “the time of the end” (Daniel 11:35, 40).
 Worsening natural disasters are looming on the horizon.
 As we will see, there is a strong link between these disasters and God’s warnings for people to repent of their sins.

 One of the signs that precedes Christ’s second coming is devastating earthquakes.
-In the Olivet Prophecy Jesus Christ predicted several major trends that would occur before His return.
+In the Olivet Prophecy Jesus Christ predicted several major trends that would occur in the end times before His return.
 This was in response to questions from His disciples, who asked, “Tell us, when will these things be?
 And what will be the sign of Your coming, and of the end of the age?”
 (Matthew 24:3).

 Listing some of these signs, Jesus said, “There will be famines, pestilences, and earthquakes in various places” (Matthew 24:7, emphasis added throughout).